 Although life insurance in intended to support your family after death, you can purchase funeral insurance to prepare for your future burial and funeral costs.
 Funeral insurance functions like many other plans, but with one key difference: you need to estimate your final expenses to determine which policy to purchase.

 The funeral expenses will be the largest cost.
 But, there are other bills to consider such as healthcare, legal fees, and any outstanding debts.
-The most common plans include burial insurance, funeral insurance, and final expense insurance which range from $25k to $40k.
+The most common plans include burial insurance, funeral insurance, and final expense insurance which can range from $25k to $40k, depending on your plan.
+If you think that these insurance policies could benefit you when it comes time to think about your funeral, be sure to research “what is final expense insurance” to understand just how advantageous this can be to you and your family during what will be the toughest time of your life.

 4. Set up a dedicated funeral fund.